This product review article is all about the Syntha-6 Cold Stone Creamery® Protein Powder I bought & used recently.

 It mixed easily after a few good shakes, and has a thicker consistency than Optimum Nutrition’s Gold Standard Whey.

-This is because BSN stuffs this particular Syntha-6 formula with a bunch of emulsifiers to thicken it up.
+This is because BSN adds a bunch of emulsifiers to this particular Syntha-6 formula in order to thicken it up.

 Strong artificial tastes dominate the flavor